Agoric/documentation/main/distributed-programming.md

 Zoe provides updates on the state of seats within a contract.
 The updates from Zoe indicate changes to the allocation of a seat and seats exiting.
-These are available from `E(userSeat).getNotifier()` and `zcfSeat.getNotifier()`, which provide long-lived notifier objects associated with a particular seat. zcfSeat is available within contracts while useSeat is accessible from the REPL, deploy scripts, and other code outside contracts.
+These are available from `E(userSeat).getNotifier()` and `zcfSeat.getNotifier()`, which provide long-lived notifier objects associated with a particular seat. `zcfSeat`s are available within contracts while `userSeat`s are accessible from the REPL, deploy scripts, and other code outside contracts.

 Individual contracts can also use notifiers to provide updates giving current prices or other contract-specific details.